-- Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each. - Identify and evaluate several employment options that are suitable for the students via Kudos AD and provide evidence to show this. - Complete thorough and appropriate preparation for a work placement including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills. - Completion of excellent skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
+- Identify current employability skills, outline strengths and areas for improvement with detailed explanations of each. - Identify and evaluate several employment options that are suitable for the students via Kudos or class-based activities and provide evidence to show this. - Complete thorough preparation for an appropriate work placement or activity including an up-to-date detailed CV and covering letter/email demonstrating excellent spelling, grammar and punctuation skills. - Completion of excellent skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).
+LO2: Carry out an industry relevant work placement or other structured professional development activity for the equivalent of one working week.

-- Complete an appropriate work placement evidenced by daily timesheet signed by supervisor. - Complete a daily work placement journal on Navigate explaining in detail what student has learnt each day. - Excellent feedback from employers evidenced through Navigate or manual documentation.
+- Complete an appropriate work placement evidenced by daily timesheet signed by supervisor or tutor statement. - Complete a daily work placement journal on Navigate explaining in detail what student has learnt each day. - Excellent feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.

-LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.
+LO3: Review the progress made in developing employability skills during their course and placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.

-- Take part in an observed interview showing excellent interview skills and preparation. - Review and evaluate their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Describe advanced ways and develop ideas to improve the employability skills. - Give detailed account of how their placement has influenced their plans for the future. - At least 90% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply).
+- Take part in an observed interview showing excellent interview skills and preparation. - Review and evaluate their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Describe advanced ways to improve their employability skills and develop ideas to enhance them further. - Give a detailed account of how their placement/activity has influenced their plans for the future.

-Assessment
+Assessment Evidence